-Leader: The role of the leader is to engage youth in thinking about the experience and providing responses.
+Leader.
+The role of the leader is to engage youth in thinking about the experience and providing responses.
 Ask youth questions like, "What happened?
 Why?"

-Youth: Encourage youth to share the results, reactions, and observations.
+Youth: Youth share the results, reactions, and observations.
 Youth should be able to describe the results of the experience and their response.